MGPoirot/web2mp3/README.md

-**Migrating an existing (non-Docker) install:** point `HOST_MUSIC_DIR` at your existing music library and keep using your existing `.config/`, `.logs/`, `.daemons/`, and `src/index/` directories as-is — they bind-mount straight into the container at the same relative paths the app already uses.
+**Migrating an existing (non-Docker) install:** point `HOST_MUSIC_DIR` at your existing music library and keep using your existing `.config/`, `.logs/`, and `src/index/` directories as-is (leave any existing `.daemons/` behind — it's not used by the container, see above) — they bind-mount straight into the container at the same relative paths the app already uses.
 If those directories were previously created by a different user/UID (e.g. you ran web2mp3 as root before Dockerizing it), the container's non-root user won't be able to write to the existing files in them; fix this once with:
 ```
-sudo chown -R <PUID>:<PGID> .config .logs .daemons src/index
+sudo chown -R <PUID>:<PGID> .config .logs src/index
 ```
 using the same `PUID`/`PGID` values as in your `.env`.
 In `.config/.env`, make sure `MUSIC_DIR` is set to `/music` (the fixed path the container